bgorlick/lightning-rfc/bolts/10-onion-protocol.md

 This document describes the construction of an onion routed packet that is used to route a message from a _sender_ to a _recipient_, over a number of intermediate nodes, called _hops_.
-For simplicity we consider the last hop to be the intended recipient.

 The routing schema is based on the [Sphinx](http://www.cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf)